curl/everything-curl/libcurl-easyhandle.md

 All options are "sticky".
 They remain set in the handle until you change them again, or call `curl_easy_reset()` on the handle.

-When you're done setting options to your easy handle, you can fire off the actual transfer.
+When you are done setting options to your easy handle, you can fire off the actual transfer.

 The actual "perform the transfer phase" can be done using different